elucian/bee/syntax/structure.md

 ```
 ## Using Modules

-* Usually modules are declaring data types, functions and methods.
+* Usually modules are declaring data types, rules and actions.
 * Rogue statements can be used for module initialization.
 * A module is executed when is imported using _wee_ statement.

-## Type hierarchy
+## Data types

-Bee does not have classes.
-However doing an explicit design you can create a type hierarchy similar to OOP using module level encapsulations: user defined types and methods.
+Bee implements a variety of data types and data structures.
+In most use cases programmers do not have to define new structures but customize existing ones.

-Users can define new types based on existing types using symbol "<:".
-This will inherit all methods of the original type, including the constructor.
+Users can define type aliases using symbol "<:" and a _type descriptor_.
+Type aliases will inherit all aspects of the original type and can have additional aspects.

-After this you can create new methods and a new constructors in your module.
-The new constructors can call the superior constructor explicit.

-Using this technique, one module can extend user defined types in any other module, including the core library modules.
-So Bee is a modular language.
+Bee is a modular and extensible language.
+Using this technique, one module can extend types declared in any other module.
+However a super-type can not be used as a sub-type.
+It must be explicit converted.

 **Read next:** [Syntax Overview](overview.md)